serverless/serverless/docs/providers/aws/events/msk.md

 ## Enabling authentication

-In order to authenticate to the `msk` you can set the `SourceAccessConfigurations`, which sets the authentication protocol.
+In order to authenticate to the `msk` you can set the `saslScram512`, which sets the authentication protocol.

 ```yml
 functions: